Go to your website pages

 - Have a page for resellers and partners to get advanced materials ahead of a product launch.

-You'll see a Style Settings section which will allow you to edit the following:
+You'll see a Stylesheets section, where you can edit the following:

 - Domain Stylesheets - this shows you the CSS file that's set at the domain level and allows you to enable, disable, or use the default from the dropdown menu.

 - Page-specific Stylesheets - this shows you any CSS files that are being applied to this page only.
-You can click + Add stylesheet if you want to apply a CSS file to this specific page.
+You can click Attach a stylesheet if you want to apply a CSS file to this specific page.

 For more information about how these stylesheets are attached, click here.

-Click on the bar graph icon on the left-hand side to navigate to the SEO Optimization section.
+Click on the bar graph icon on the left-hand side to navigate to the SEO optimization section.
 Here you can input keywords into the text field for this particular page.
-Below this you'll see any to-do items - these are actionable items for you to optimize your page.
-You can see some examples of actionable items in the screenshot below.
+Below this you'll see any to-do items -- these are actionable items for you to optimize your page.

 Preview your page